Comparative Literary Studies Major

 Requirements for the Comparative Literary Studies Major

-The requirements for the major are as follows: Nine units of course work is required for the major, at least five of which should be from the CPLT curriculum and must include CPLT 180, which should be taken early on in a student’s studies and CPLT 375, the capstone course in translation.
-In addition, students take at least one course outside the modern period (before 1900) and three courses in an area of concentration to be developed in consultation with the advisor and director, and at least one of these classes must be at the 300 level.
-Students may choose to concentrate in the literature of a nation or a region or in a specific field of inquiry (e.g. literature & religion, translation, literature & politics, philosophical or theoretical inquires into literature, visual arts & literature, etc.).
+The requirements for the major are as follows: Two courses must be at the 300 level and at least five must be from the CPLT curriculum and include CPLT 180: Introduction to Comparative Literature and the capstone course CPLT 375: Translation and the Multilingual World.
+In addition, students should take at least one course that focuses substantially on material outside the modern period (before 1900) and one course that focuses substantially on material outside the western tradition.
+Students are encouraged to work with their advisor and/or the director to develop an area of concentration or focus within their major plan: e.g., literature of a nation or a region or in a specific field of inquiry (e.g., literature & religion, translation, literature & politics, comparative drama, philosophical or theoretical inquiries into literature, visual arts & literature).

 Students are encouraged to explore the diversity of literary studies offered in other departments at the college or if they choose to study abroad.
 Most courses that deal significantly with literature broadly defined will count for the major, but students are encouraged to consult the program director or major advisor to confirm that a course outside CPLT will count toward the major.
 All units must count toward the major in the departments in which they are offered (unless they are language courses, of which no more than one 200-level course may be counted toward the major).